person·Music·1970s–present

 Scenius

-The idea pushes against the myth of the lone creator.
-Eno argues that intelligence is generated by groups, and that everyone is born with a particular and unique set of gifts.
-The question isn't whether you're talented.
-The question is whether your talents find a community that amplifies them.
-Great work doesn't come from one person thinking harder.
-It comes from people thinking together, each contributing something the others can't.
+The idea pushes back against the romance of the lone creator.
+Eno's argument is that intelligence is generated by groups working together rather than by isolated minds working alone, and that everyone is born with a particular and unique set of gifts.
+The practical question is whether your talents end up inside a community that amplifies them, or whether they sit unused inside a context that doesn't have the resonance to draw them out.
+People thinking together, each contributing something the others cannot, produces the kind of work the romantic theory tries to credit to the loneliest member of the room.

 Try It

 List three people whose creative work you pay attention to.
-Not celebrities.
-People you could contact.
+They should be working practitioners rather than celebrities, and people you could plausibly contact rather than people you admire from a distance.
 Send one of them a specific question about something they made that you found interesting.
-Not a compliment.
-A question.
-The exchange that follows is the beginning of scenius.
+The question should be real rather than complimentary, which means it should ask something you actually want to know the answer to.
+The exchange that follows is what the beginning of a scenius relationship looks like.

 The Method